-All the New Disney Movies Coming in 2020 and 2021
+All the New Disney Movies to See in Movie Theatres

 There's a Disney movie for every audience.
 With Pixar, Marvel Studios, and the films coming out of Disney's own live-action and animated divisions, Walt Disney's enduring studio has the world of entertainment covered.
-While we saw schedule delays earlier this year, Disney will be back in theatres with SOUL in the fall, and has many more movies to come.

 Shang-Chi and the Legend of the Ten Rings